raelyard/life-book/truth-free.md

 It's heart-breaking.
 It's sould-crushing.
 One cannot listen to that song without feeling overwhelmed with a spirit of hopeless woe.
 Willful ignorance can't be the way to maximize human flourishing and optimize for an existence worthy being called a life.

 It can be hard to face the truth.
 The truth has the power to destroy.
+It's understandable to hesitate to face the truth of that which is unpleasant.
+Realizing the hard truth that reality may not be what we thought it was is disorienting and can be devastating.
+It's natural to move away from something so terrifying.

 What it destroys, though, are the parts of us we don't want.
 It tears us down to create a stronger and better form with what remains.
 Believing falsehoods yields a house of cards, destined to collapse.
 Believing in truth offers the possibility of a light at the end of the tunnel.

+The childrens' book, *There's No Such Thing as a Dragon* by Jack Kent is perhaps the best known articulation of the supremacy of embracing truth in one's life.
+In the book, a dragon ignored becomes a bigger dragon such that a problem of an uncomfortable truth becomes a bigger problem by being ignored.
+The longer a problem is ignored, the larger it becomes.

+> "Lying makes a problem part of the future; truth makes a problem part of the past." - Rick Pitino

+Legendary basketball coach, Rick Pitino was talking about telling the truth to other people when he talked about making a problem a part of the past or the future with truth or falsehood, but the phenomenon he astutely points out applies to embracing truth in one's own perception as well.

+However difficult it may be to embrace truth, embracing falsehood is almost universally worse.

 ## Utility of Truth